singhrakeshgkp/react-js/hooks.md

    - **Fetch all Posts** -----> refer ```GetOperations.jsx```
    - **Fetch data by id, accept id from input box** ---->```GetPostById.jsx```
    - **Fetch data by id, accept id from input box and click on button(useEffect shold be called when any one click on button)**--->```GetPostByIdButtonClick.jsx```

+### Context Hook
+#### Branch 10-hooks-3-context
+- Provides a way to pass data through the component tree without having to pass props down manually at every level.